dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/wiring-start-sprint.md

 ### Continuous Integration / Testing (optional)

-You could set up Travis CI for your project with automatic linting / build checking.
+You could set up Travis CI or [GitHub Actions](https://docs.github.com/en/actions/quickstart) for your project with automatic linting / build checking.
 If you are writing for the web - set up your project with [eslint](https://eslint.org/).
 Whenever you push to github it will automatically run eslint.
 There are automatic build runners for most languages.
 This is optional but can be helpful - especially linting.
-You can have Travis CI run other stuff/tests.
-For web here's a small howto on how to set up [Travis](http://cs52.me/resources/travis).
-This works best for auto-deploying web projects - but can be helpful with other types of projects as well.
+You can have CI run other stuff/tests.
+It is easiest to set up for auto-deploying web projects - but can be helpful with other types of projects as well.
 If you have questions ask me about it.

 ## To Turn In: